Halticus

 Diet

-; feeds on sap.
+Phytophagous; feeds on plant sap.

 Behavior

-Exhibits jumping when disturbed; are active flyers that readily flit within .
+Exhibits jumping when disturbed; are active flyers that readily flit within plant .
 Some are difficult to due to rapid movement and tendency to hide within plant canopies when disturbed.

 Ecological Role